Legal Equipment for Hunting

 “Hunting” means pursuing, shooting, killing, taking, or capturing wildlife or feral hogs.
 This term also includes acts such as placing, setting, drawing, or using any device used to take wildlife or feral hogs, whether any such act results in taking or not, and includes every act of assistance to any person in taking or attempting to take such wildlife or feral hogs.

-Crossbows, longbows, recurve bows, and compound bows are allowed for hunting any game or feral hog.
+Crossbows (including torsion spring models), longbows, recurve bows, and compound bows are allowed for hunting any game or feral hog.
 Arrows for hunting deer, bear or feral hog must be broadhead type.
 Draw weight, let-off, bolt/arrow-length, recovery devices, and sights are not restricted.
 See the Summary of Bowhunting Equipment Regulations at https://georgiawildlife.com/hunting/hunter-resources for more details.

 Archery equipment, air bows, .30-cal. or larger air rifles and muzzleloaders or muzzleloading shotguns are legal during primitive weapons season.
 Scopes are legal.

-- Muzzleloaders: .44-cal. or larger, or muzzleloading shotguns 20 gauge or larger.
+- Muzzleloaders: .30-cal. or larger, or muzzleloading shotguns 20 gauge or larger.
 Scopes are legal.

 - Rifles and Handguns: Any .22-cal. or smaller rimfire, any muzzleloading firearm, or any caliber air rifle or air gun.
 For fox & bobcat, centerfire firearms of .17 caliber and larger may be used (see WMA Restrictions on pg.
 42).
 There is no restriction on magazine capacity for rifles.